cloudmesh-community/book/chapters/doc/markdown.md

 Markdown is a simple markup language, however there is no precise standard defined for it and implementations may have features not supported by other implementations.
-Nevertheless, it provieds as imple and easy way to quicly develop clean looking documents.
+Nevertheless, it provides a simple and easy way to quickly develop clean looking documents.

-There are severla tools that make markdown attractive allowing to write the text in one window while at the same time seeing the rendered out put in another.
+There are several tools that make markdown attractive allowing to write the text in one window while at the same time seeing the rendered out put in another.